gvnq/Documentation/SoteriaGeneralWhitePaper.md

 ### _Next Generation Privacy-Preserving Transactions_

-Privacy-preserving transactions are at the core of a truly autonomous digital economy - Recent advancement in this field enables Soteria to integrate strong privacy-preserving transactions into its technology stack: Confidential Transaction protocols such as MimbleWimble, Bulletproof; noninteractive trustless zero-knowledge proof: Bulletproof, zkSPARKS.
+Privacy-preserving transactions are at the core of a truly autonomous digital economy - Recent advancement in this field enables Soteria to integrate strong privacy-preserving transactions into its technology stack: Confidential Transaction protocols such as MimbleWimble; noninteractive trustless zero-knowledge proof: Bulletproof.

 ### _UTXO-based Transaction System_